FaustoFaggion/42_school_phylosophers/README.md

 Threads runing simultaniously in different cores.
 It just can happen if there is a multi core processor.

+### Atomic Operations

+Ensure that changes to a field are always consistent.
+Threads that share the same operation field are not allowed to run it at the same time.

 ### Semaphores

 Semaphore proposed by Edger Dijikstra, is a techinique to manage concurent processes by using a simple integer, wich is known as a semaphore.